francocurotto/DDMre/documentation/abilities_list.md

 Cost: COST x CREST

 ## DIMCUREALL (AMOUNT)
-Restores AMOUNT HEALTH to all player monsters.
+Restore AMOUNT HEALTH to all player monsters.
 This ability cannot be skipped.

 ## DIMKILLWEAKEST
 Destroy the opponent monster with the least ATTACK (after abilities effect computation).